23 Jan. 24 May. 23 Sept.

 A true sacrifice is every work which is done that we may be united to God in holy fellowship, and which has a reference to that supreme good and end in which alone we can be truly blessed.
 And therefore even the mercy we show to men, if it is not shown for God’s sake, is not a sacrifice.
 For, though made or offered by man, sacrifice is a divine thing, as those who called it sacrifice meant to indicate.
 Thus man himself, consecrated in the name of God, and vowed to God, is a sacrifice in so far as he dies to the world that he may live to God.
-(The City of God, Book X, Chapter 6)
+(Saint Augustine, The City of God, Book X, Chapter VI)

 There are some who think that they can get by in monastic life with a cheap obedience.
 Such souls are content when the abbot asks little of them, and when they can satisfy what little the abbot asks by giving the bare minimum or, even, by giving mere lip–service.